 Looks and styling don’t get any more classic than the Heritage Classic.
 I was eager to compare the new Softail chassis to the previous Softail chassis.
 Hot damn!
 I was not disappointed.
 While the Heritage Classic may look like it stepped out of the 1950s, its performance is straight out of present day.
 There is no other V-twin in this category that can come close to competing with its ride quality and ability.

 While the Heritage still rides and feels like the Heritage you know and love, it is a much more refined and pleasant experience.
 Heavy emphasis on the word “refined.”
 Barely any engine vibration, greatly reduced heat (especially from the rear cylinder), and a 32-pound weight reduction make this one fantastic machine with which to hit the open road.
 The taller suspension increases lean angles for improved handling when the going gets twisty.
 That was the one feature that really stood out for me.
 The Heritage Classic can really carve like no other bike of its kind.

 I rode both the 107- and 114-engine Heritage models and was grinning ear to ear the entire time.
 The Heritage gets up and goes way quicker than any other bike of its stature.

 The Slim has always been a personal favorite.
-Partly because its classic stripped-down appearance is so easy on the eyes and partly because of all the oohs and ahhs it gets wherever it goes.
-The Slim is one of the models benefitting from a healthy 35-pound weight reduction.
+Partly because its classic stripped-down appearance is so easy on the eyes and partly because of all the oohs and aahs it garners wherever it goes.
+The Slim is one of the models benefiting from a healthy 35-pound weight reduction.
 The reduction is quite noticeable, especially at lower speeds.